MoudiAlameel/Algorithms-Project-IAU/README.md

 # Algorithms-Project-IAU

-📊 This repository contains our implementation of algorithms in Python, tested on a dataset from UCI Machine Learning Repository.
+📊 This repository contains our analysis of existing algorithms in Python, tested on a dataset from UCI Machine Learning Repository.

 Project Overview